dmzoneill/jira-creator/README.md

 rh-issue edit AAP-98765
 rh-issue edit AAP-98765 --no-ai
 ```
-These commands allow you to edit the description of the issue AAP-98765, with the second command bypassing the AI-enhanced description process.
+These commands open the issue `AAP-98765` for editing, with or without AI assistance.

 ### 🧍 Unassign Issue

 ```bash
 rh-issue unassign AAP-12345
 ```
-This command unassigns the issue AAP-12345.
+This command unassigns the issue `AAP-12345`.

 ### 📋 List Issues